Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 The data from the table above is brought to you by the National Association of Insurance Commissioners (NAIC).
 Since this data is from 2015, you can expect rates to be a little higher today.

-Keep in mind that these rates are based on Montana’s minimum coverage laws.
+Keep in mind that these rates reflect cheap auto insurance in Montana based on the state’s minimum coverage laws, which may vary depending on individual factors.

 Additional Liability Coverage in Montana